hepto/bitpicking/_posts/2018-08-16-when-is-good-enough-good-enough.markdown

 podcast_length: 23343255

 ---
-In their first episode Greg and Mark discuss the impact of 'good enough' - when the thing you're doing is not quite done but is good enough.
-Should you ship or do you carry on until it is complete?
+In their first episode, Greg and Mark discuss the impact of 'good enough' - when the thing you're doing is not entirely finished, but might be considered good enough to serve its purpose.
+Should you ship or should you carry on until it is complete?

 <br>
 <hr>